finanalyst/RF-Draft/articles-of-association.md

 <span class="para" id="e632acd"></span>At the first meeting of the Executive Board, the members shall elect its officers as defined in the Regulations, but must include

-&nbsp;&nbsp;• a chairman,
+&nbsp;&nbsp;• a chair,
 &nbsp;&nbsp;• a secretary,
 &nbsp;&nbsp;• a treasurer.

 **Article 24.** Powers of Officers

-<span class="para" id="5c598cf"></span>All documents of the Raku Foundation must be signed jointly by the Chairman and Secretary.
+<span class="para" id="8365877"></span>All documents of the Raku Foundation must be signed jointly by the Chair and Secretary.
 All documents pertaining to finances shall also be signed by the Treasurer.

 <span class="para" id="92e3770"></span>The Secretary shall be the contact for the Raku Foundation for all matters.